caileth/ex3/README.md

 - Add a box for stunt descriptions
 - Add confirmation dialog on Join Battle! when battle is already joined
 - Combat landmarks
-- End combat when all combatants are removed
 - Misc Action

 Major: